-If you want to try out IBM Security Access Manager on Docker, but you don’t have a Docker environment, this post provides step-by-step instructions for setting up a Centos 7 Linux machine and then installing Docker Community Edition and docker-compose.
+If you want to try out IBM Security Verify Access on Docker, but you don’t have a Docker environment, this post provides step-by-step instructions for setting up a Centos 7 Linux machine and then installing Docker Community Edition and docker-compose.

 For my environment, I used a virtual machine running under VMWare but you could use a different hypervisor or a physical machine.
 For my virtual machine I used these settings: